 So, go ahead and grab this lavender and chamomile

 aromatherapy spray.
 It’s totally dog-safe and full of calming scents for whichever relaxing area in your house you choose.
 This multi-use bottle isn’t just for aromatherapy — you can also mist the aloe-vera-infused formula on your dog during your brushing routine for shinier, prettier smelling fur.
-12 A cozy sherpa pet bed that your dog can burrow in
+12 A cozy donut-shaped pet bed that your dog can burrow in

 Becker also recommends using your calming aromatherapy spray “on a toy, for example, or an item you've worn, so they have your familiar scent as well as the other calming scent.”
 This cozy